 Joe Torrillo presents programs across America for student assemblies and to teacher, principal and superintendent organizations.

 After you book Joe Torrillo as your speaker, he will spend time with you by phone, making sure he has a clear understanding of your topic and messaging goals.
-Joe will create a customized program that is right on target for your students or educator attendees.
+Joe will create a customized program that is right on target for your students of all ages, or educator attendees.

 Aptitude and Attitude - A Combination for Success